mastro35/thepythoncorner/_posts/2016-11-15-web-automation-python.md

 However, this is just a small example of what you can do with Splinter.
 It also allows you to find elements in page by their CSS, XPath, tag, name, text, id or value and if you want a more accurate control of the page or you need to do something more (like interacting with the old «frameset» tags) it expose also the web driver that allows you to use the Selenium low-level methods.

-There’s no need to say that you can obviously get also the HTTP status code of the page you visited (using browser.status_code) and the HTML of the page (using browser.html).
+There's no need to say that you can obviously get also the HTTP status code of the page you visited (using browser.status_code) and the HTML of the page (using browser.html).

-Besides, the Splinter project is super well documented and that’s really important when you have to deal with third-party libraries.
+Besides, the Splinter project is super well documented and that's really important when you have to deal with third-party libraries.

 One last thing: if you want to create an automation test that runs without the browser window, you can try [PhantomJS](http://phantomjs.org/).